Use imec’s photonics platforms to develop your custom-made building blocks, such as optical phased arrays (OPA), for

 Solid-state lidar has been an exciting research topic for quite a while.
 And now it’s finding its way into commercial products.

 Especially automotive applications, such as ADAS technologies, are craving compact, robust and inexpensive systems for 3D mapping of a car’s surroundings.
 Other applications for on-chip lidar are drone-enabled land surveying, robotics, wind monitoring, surveillance, and virtual reality.

-There are many reasons why today’s mechanical lidar technologies don’t meet the demands of tomorrow’s applications:
+There are many reasons why today’s mechanical and hybrid (solid-state combined with mechanical) lidar technologies don’t meet the demands of tomorrow’s applications:

-Moreover, the angular resolution of mechanical lidars does not meet the requirements needed for activities such as long-range scanning.
+Moreover, the angular resolution of mechanical lidar does not meet the requirements needed for activities such as long-range scanning.
 For example: to resolve a cm-scale object from 200-300 m, you need an angular resolution in the order of 0.01°.

 By integrating all lidar components on one integrated circuit, solid-state lidars overcome all these drawbacks.
 They’re compact, contain no moving parts, and can be mass-produced (wafer level) at a relatively low cost per device.